/* Rambling Owl addition to remove page titles from blogs */

 A late start from Chepstow ...

-Rain had been forecast for our first day of tackling the Wye Valley Walk and the skies were grey and heavy with precipitation when we arrived at Chepstow Castle, the official starting point.
-The really heavy rain was not going to arrive until later in the morning so we gave it every chance to catch us up, ensuring we got wet right from the very start, by setting off much later than intended.
-It was to be a day of errors and omissions, both major and minor, and our first gaff was to feed four English pounds into the parking meter only to be told immediately afterwards by a local that, being a Sunday, parking was free all day.
-This little irritation aside we were pleased to be leaving the car in a safe and easily accessible place for the day.
-I noticed a burger stand had opened for business and I wondered idly if he would still be open when we returned after our days walking – not for the burgers of course, but perhaps for ice-cold water.
+Rain had been forecast and the skies were grey and heavy with it when we arrived at Chepstow Castle, the official starting point of the Wye Valley Walk.
+The really serious rain was not due until later in the morning, so we gave it every opportunity to catch us up — ensuring we would be thoroughly wet from the outset — by setting off considerably later than planned.
+It was to be a day of errors and omissions, both major and minor, and our first was to feed four English pounds into the parking meter only to be informed immediately afterwards by a passing local that parking was free all day on Sundays.
+A small irritation.
+We consoled ourselves that at least the car was safely placed and easily findable.
+A burger van had opened for business nearby, and I made a mental note of it for the return — not for the burgers, but on the question of cold water.

-Our final task before setting off in search of the starting point was to pick up a couple of Wye Valley Walk passports from the Tourist Information centre.
-These had places for stamps that could be collected along the route at nominated stations.
-A few of these stations were, like here in Chepstow, TIC's but the majority of them were public houses, which gave us a very good reason for stopping off for the odd pint along the way.
+Our final task before finding the start was to collect a couple of Wye Valley Walk passports from the Tourist Information centre.
+These contained spaces for stamps collected at nominated stations along the route.
+Some were TICs like this one, but the majority were public houses, which gave us an excellent reason for stopping at such places.
+Perhaps that was the intent behind the passports anyway.

 Both of us fresh and ready for the start